lindahua/NumericExtensions.jl/doc/source/norms.rst

 	vnorm(x, Inf, 2)     # compute L-inf norm of each row of x vnorm!(r, x, 2, 1)   # compute L-2 norm of each column, and write results to r

-	vdiffnorm(x, 2.5, 2)    # compute L-2 norm of x - 2.5
+	vnormdiff(x, 2.5, 2)    # compute L-2 norm of x - 2.5
-	vdiffnorm(x, y, 1, 2)   # compute L-1 norm of x - y for each column
+	vnormdiff(x, y, 1, 2)   # compute L-1 norm of x - y for each column

 Normalization